 If you are experiencing discomfort in your teeth, you may be a good candidate for a filling.
 Teeth sensitivity is an effective indicator of decay or fracture.
-When you come in for an evaluation, Dr. Pham directs you to the appropriate dental treatment for your situation.
+When you come in for an evaluation, Dr. Foss directs you to the appropriate dental treatment for your situation.
 We typically recommend fillings as the best solution for restoring teeth that have severe tooth decay, cracks, chips and cavities.

 Cavity Prevention — What can I do to prevent the need for a filling?

 The best way to fight cavities and maintain healthy gums and teeth is to keep up on your daily habit of proper oral hygiene.
 Here are 5 ways to ward off tooth decay and prevent cavities:

 - Come in to our office for a comprehensive oral exam and regular cleanings.

 - Brush after meals and use an antimicrobial mouthwash.